Chapter 6: The Three P’s & Social Welfare

 A Challenger Appears – Government Surplus

-To apply changes in social surplus to a cost-benefit analysis framework, one of the most important things we need to also consider is the change in government surplus.
-Specifically, from a public sector approach to cost-benefit analysis, we must consider the role of the government on the market when undertaking a policy.
+To identify changes in social surplus to a cost-benefit analysis framework, one of the most important things we need to also consider is the change in government surplus.
+Specifically, from a public sector approach to cost-benefit analysis, we must consider the impact of the government on the market when undertaking a policy.

-When the government is an agent in the implementation of a policy or project, we must include changes in government surpluses.
-Therefore, we can expand equation 2 to capture changes in government surplus
+When the government is an agent in the implementation of a policy or project, we must include changes in government surpluses in a CBA.
+Therefore, we can expand equation (2) to capture changes in government surplus:

 Government Intervening in Output Markets